 Final Fantasy VI: Most of the first half of the game is spent working with the Returners, including the old man Arvis who's the first non-Imperial you speak to and Banon, their leader.
 You last see the two of them in the ruins of the Imperial capital, Vector.
 Kefka's ascension and the destruction of the world might have killed them, but they're simply never seen or mentioned again.

-In the Kingdom Hearts series, we've got a whole world who disappears completely from the series: Deep Jungle.
-This is justified, as Disney could no longer secure the rights of the franchise.
+In the Kingdom Hearts series, we've got a whole world that is permanently retconed out of series: Deep Jungle.
+This is justified, as Disney could no longer secure the rights to the franchise.
+Considering that it was one of the most hated worlds, no one really called.
 In the dreams at the beginning of Kingdom Hearts II, when Jafar mentions that Sora's found a Keyhole, the resulting scene is Sora sealing the one for Agrabah (after Jafar's defeat), when he actually said it after the one for Deep Jungle is sealed.

 In the ending of the Decepticon version of the DS game for the 2007 Transformers movie, the player's last words imply that Megatron is the only Transformer still alive.
 While all of the Autobots and most of the Decepticons are killed on screen, Brawl is never seen again after he kills Ironhide.